radar/rails/guides/source/getting_started.md

 When a request is made to this `show` action, it will be made to a URL such as <http://localhost:3000/articles/1>.
 Rails sees that the last part of that route is a dynamic parameter, and makes that parameter available for us in our controller through the method `params`.
 We use `params[:id]` to access that parameter, because back in the routes file we called the parameter `:id`.
 If we used a name like `:article_id` in the routes file, then we would need to use `params[:article_id]` here too.

-The `show` action finds a particular article with that ID.
-Once it has that, it needs to then display that article's information, which will do by attempting to use a view at `app/views/articles/show.html.erb`.
+The `show` action finds a particular article with that ID by using the `Article` model's method `find`, and passing `find` that `params[:id]` parameter.
+Once the action has found our article, it needs to then display that article's information, which will do by attempting to use a view at `app/views/articles/show.html.erb`.
 Let's create that file now and add this content:

 ```erb
 <h1><%= @article.title %></h1>